brack3t/brack3t.github.com/posts/django-formwizard.rst

 First, we import our forms and the view we stubbed out.
 Since I need multiple forms for building out shipping options and product photos, I spin up a couple of formset factories.
 For the record, I hate this implementation, too, if anyone wants to tackle a better invocation.

 The tuple of two-tuples that is ``named_product_forms`` is where a bit of the magic happens.
 The first item in each tuple is the name of the step.
 This'll show up in your URL and you'll string-match this if you need to do special work on any given step (more on this in a minute).
-You pass this list of forms into your views ``as_view()`` method when you instantiate the view, along with a name for the **step** version of your wizard view.
+You pass this list of forms into your views ``as_view()`` method when you instantiate the view, along with a name for the **step** url version of your wizard view.

 In your ``urlpatterns``, you'll define two URLs for the one view, one that has a variable for the step and one that doesn't.
 These can probably be combined but, in my experiments, DFWs aren't really friendly to you being too clever.